Ex) Article Title, Author, Keywords

 Manuscript may be submitted via online through the website (https://www.e-alt.org/submission/).
 Annals of Liver Transplantation uses an online submission and review system.
 Please register with our online submission system or contact the Editorial Office if you are unable to submit via online.

 All papers submitted to Annals of Liver Transplantation are first reviewed by the editorial team without being sent out for external peer review on the grounds of priority, insufficient originality, scientific flaws, or the absence of a message that is important to the readers of the journal.
 The decision on these papers is usually taken within 2-3 weeks.
-The remaining articles are usually sent to two or three reviewers.
+The remaining articles are usually sent to two or three reviewers, and decisions will be available within two months.
+The journal utilizes anonymous peer-review in evaluating manuscripts for publication.
+With respect to the revision and resubmission of manuscripts, it is the journal’s policy to allow a couple of resubmission only, which should be received within 3 months from the time of receipt of the initial review letter.
+In general, a manuscript requiring more than a couple of revision or returned beyond 3 months will be handled as a new submission.
 The final responsibility for the decision to accept or reject lies with the editors.
-In many case, rejection may occur in spite of favorable reviews because of editorial policy or lack of space.
-The editor retains the right to determine priorities for publication and also to determine the style and if necessary to request shortening of material accepted for publication.
+In many cases, rejection may occur in spite of favorable re-views because of editorial policy or lack of space.
+The ed-itor retains the right to determine priorities for publication and also to determine the style and if necessary to request shortening of material accepted for publication.

 Contributions may be submitted as original articles, How-I-Do-It technical reports, case reports, review articles, editorials, and letter to editor.
 How-I-Do-It technical reports cover the surgical techniques of major concerns on liver transplantation.
 Review articles and editorials are invited by the editorial board.
 However, authors who are interested in contributing reviews are requested to first contact the Editor-in-Chief with an outline of the proposed article.